rwanderc/blog/_posts/2015-12-19-java-witsgenerator.markdown

 [code]:https://github.com/rwanderc/wits-generator
 [wits-simplified]:http://www.wandercosta.com/wits-simplified/

 Carrying on in the context of Oil & Gas, in this post I will share a very simple Java application to stream random Wits data, provided through a TCP Socket Server to a single client.
-If you are new to Wits protocol, please visit my previous post, [Wits Simplified][wits-simplified].
+If you are new to Wits protocol, please visit my previous post, [Wits Simplified][wits-simplified].<!--more-->

 For this project, I'm using: